Esensats/waywork/README.md

 Waywork provides a structured, modular approach to managing waywall configurations.
 It abstracts common patterns like resolution switching, scene management, and process orchestration into reusable components, making waywall configs more maintainable and easier to understand.

+## Example config

+For reference you can look at my config which uses waywork here: [Esensats/waywall-config](https://github.com/Esensats/waywall-config)

 ## Table of Contents

 <!-- @import "[TOC]" {cmd="toc" depthFrom=2 depthTo=6 orderedList=false} -->